codebiff/codebiff-old/posts/paginate-an-array-with-ruby.markdown

 ---
-title: Paginate an Array with Ruby
+title: Paginate an array with Ruby
 tags:
   - ruby
   - quickie